gpuweb/gpuweb/proposals/compatibility-mode.md

 Terms:

-- Compat-defaulting adapter: an adapter on which `requestDevice()` defaults to a Compat device.
+- Compatibility-defaulting adapter: an adapter on which `requestDevice()` defaults to a Compatibility Mode device.
 - Core-defaulting adapter: an adapter on which `requestDevice()` defaults to a Core device.
 - Core-capable adapter: an adapter which can provide a Core device if requested.
 - Core-only implementation: a User Agent implementation which does not implement Compatibility Mode validation.